 - The transcript, course description, syllabi or other supporting documentation must demonstrate that the course taken at the other institution is of similar length and content to the course for which transfer is requested. - Application for transfer credit must include official transcripts showing a "C" grade or better in the course.
-Other supporting documentation may be required (e.g., course catalog, syllabi, course description, etc.). - The course(s) must have been taken at an accredited institution. - The maximum number of transfer clock hours (or clock hour equivalents) that will be accepted toward completion of the program is 380 for the Basic Core Program. - All transfer of clock hour (or credit) applications must be made before the student originally enrolls. - After all requested supporting documentation is received, the student will be notified within 30 calendar days whether or not the request to accept the transfer of clock hours will be granted. - Myotherapy Massage College reserves the right to deny a request for transfer of clock hours based on time that has passed since the course was taken on a case-by-case basis.
+Other supporting documentation may be required (e.g., course catalog, syllabi, course description, etc.). - The course(s) must have been taken at an accredited institution. - The maximum number of transfer clock hours (or clock hour equivalents) that will be accepted toward completion of the program is 380 for the Core Program. - All transfer of clock hour (or credit) applications must be made before the student originally enrolls. - Myotherapy Massage College reserves the right to deny a request for transfer of clock hours based on time that has passed since the course was taken on a case-by-case basis.